SPSquonK/ServerStarter/README.md

 - The script tracks for new Server Executable and can run them

-    - This script uses the files found in `..\Output\X\Release\X.exe` as the "newly compiled files" where X can be AccountServer, CacheServer, Certifier, CoreServer, DatabaseServer, LoginServer or WorldServer.
+    - This script uses the files found in `..\Output\X\Release\X.exe` as the "newly compiled files" where X is WorldServer.
 When the user starts a server, it will check if new compiled files are more up to date than the one in `Program`, and if so, it will replace the one in the Program folder with the one in the Output folder.

-    - The server is started using the executables in `..\Program.exe`.
+    - The server is started using the executables in `..\Program\WorldServer.exe`.

     - The script tracks every second if new compiled files are available, and displays it.
 When pressing Start, if the server is running and some parts are either off or obsoleted by a new compilation, the script will shutdown the needed parts, update the executables, and restart the server.

-    - Windows can be hidden to lighten the taskbar by checking the checkbox before starting the server.
+    - Windows can be hidden to lighten the taskbar by checking the checkbox before starting the server (let's pretend it is still relevant).

 - A similar machinery is applied to Neuz :

     - Original Neuz is found in `..\Output\Neuz\NoGameguard\Neuz.exe` for update purpose.

-    - The script enables to run `..\Resource\Neuz.exe`and edit its corresponding ini file with a simple button
+    - The script enables to run `..\Resource\Neuz.exe` and edit its corresponding ini file with a simple button

     - If the user starts Neuz, and no Neuz is running, it will copy the eventual new compiled executable from Output to Resource.